hri123/IR-Kubernetes/src/examples/linux-foundation/notebooks/kube-fundamentals.md

 - if you need assistance beyond what's available above, please email us at: training@linuxfoundation.org and provide your LFID username and a description of your concern

+## Note Taking

+- Use skitch to copy into MS Word any required information